 We at Minisink Psychology & Psychotherapy work with people from all walks of life, to help them toward the path they seek for themselves.
 Through our work together, we’ll explore what’s really driving you to feel the things you feel, take the actions that you take.
 This process will also help unearth opportunities for long-lasting transformation.
-Increased awareness of your feelings typically leads to greater self-acceptance and self-esteem; you will learn DBT skills to help you understand and manage your emotions.
+Increased awareness of your feelings typically leads to greater self-acceptance and self-esteem; AND… you will learn DBT skills and cognitive shifts to help you understand and manage your emotions and thoughts.
 Through therapy, you should also develop a positive vision for your life that motivates and inspires you.

 Personal challenges will continue to arise, but the process of individual therapy should help you implement viable solutions and long-term strategies.
 By investing in your own mental well-being today, you may be able to eliminate years of possible future emotional trauma.

-We work with adolescents, and are flexible, caring, compassionate, strong, funny, accepting, non-judgmental, & experienced.
+Dr. Espinosa works with pre-adolescents and adolescents, and is flexible, caring, compassionate, strong, funny, accepting, non-judgmental, & experienced.
 We are not afraid to express to our clients that we can change an intervention until a method that works is found.
 This style communicates two things to our kids that are essential to building a strong therapeutic alliance.
 That it’s OK to be flexible in treatment and to try different things when we need to, it helps reinforce that changes are not immediate and that therapy is an ongoing collaborative process.

 Our aim is to: